rafalcode/wavchudit/README.md

 (Note how you only need one, not the more common two - timings for these two operations.
 Commonly, you will use one and then the other perhaps several times to close in on the area of interest.

-## dependencies
+# WAV/RIFF data format notes
-only the standard C library.
-I did start by using libsndfile, but in truth, the wav data structure is rather easy, so I made the code independent of libsndfile, so no wit's self-standing
+Current dependencies are only the standard C library.
+I did start by using libsndfile, but in truth, the wav data structure is rather simple, so I made the code independent of libsndfile, so now it's self-standing, so to speak.

+## some notes about WAV/RIFF
+* The first thing to note is that 4 bytes (ints) are used to hold the length of the data.
+Ths means that very big wavs (over 2G and a bit or so) will probably overflow the type.
+You're better off not depending on this field (BYtes In Data: byid) and calculating hte size of the file in the code and storing it as 8 bytes long or unsigned long.
+* the BYtes Per Capture field is a little awry, and it seems a mistake to depend upon it.
+For the canonical 16bit sampling it should be 2, but in many stereo wavs, it reads 4.
+WAVS with bypc=2 and bypc=4 get treated the same way and "soxi" at least reports 16bit always.
+This could be a problem if 24bit sampling is used, which would need ints instead of shorts.
+In any case, the way around this inconsistency is to use BItsPerSAMPleS divided by 8, to work out whether "short"s or "int"s should be used.

 # initial scope
 Merely to extract chunks out of wav files.
 Plenty of tools do this to other sound formats,